 Local and production profiling

 To profile applications locally and in production, StackImpact’s Golang agent should be used.
-It runs inside of the application and reports regular and anomaly-triggered profiles to the Dashboard.
+It runs inside of the application and continuously reports profiles to the Dashboard.
 Besides CPU hot spot profiles, it also reports memory allocation, network and mutex hot spot profiles as well as various bottleneck profiles and runtime metrics.
 Learn more.